 Get a translation app

 Not all locals in Beijing speak English and, even at the customer services desk in the airport I had to converse with the help of a translation app in order to deal with my issue.

 Choose a hotel with English-speaking staff

-I stayed in a hotel and a hostel where both people on the reception desk spoke very good English, however, other tourists I spoke to said some big international hotels did not have English speaking staff which made their stay a little harder.
+I stayed in a hotel and a hostel where both people at the reception desk spoke very good English, however, other tourists I spoke to said some big international hotels did not have English-speaking staff which made their stay a little harder.

 Get the name of your hotel in Mandarin

-It’s always handy to make sure you can navigate your way to you bed at night so ensure you can show a taxi driver the name of the hostel or hotel in Chinese.
+It’s always handy to make sure you can navigate your way to your bed at night so ensure you can show a taxi driver the name of the hostel or hotel in Chinese.
 If possible, get the name of the hotel written down before arriving in Beijing in case you get a taxi from the airport.

 Select your tour guides wisely